I’ve specialised in lead generation for 25 years now. Sometimes as a front line account manager. Sometimes as a business owner.

 Hate cold calling.

-So, I’ve made it my business to effectively generate leads without cold calling, and this is what I found out.
+So, I’ve made it my business, literally, to learn how to generate leads without cold calling, and this is what I found out.

 Maybe you dislike cold calling as well?
 If so here’s my all out guide to B2B lead generation without cold calling.

 - Cold Calling works, just not that well